Creatinine and Creatinine Clearance

-Do not do any strenuous exercise for 2 days (48 hours) before having creatinine tests.
+- Not do any strenuous exercise for 2 days (48 hours) before having the tests.

-Do not eat more than 8 oz (227 g) of meat, especially beef, or other protein for 24 hours before the blood creatinine test and during the creatinine clearance urine test.
+- Not eat more than 8 ounces of meat, especially beef, or other protein for 24 hours before the blood creatinine test and during the creatinine clearance urine test.

-Be sure to drink enough fluids during the 24-hour urine collection, but do not drink coffee or tea.
-These are diuretics that cause your body to pass more urine.
+- Drink plenty of fluids if you are asked to collect your urine for 24 hours.
+But don't drink coffee or tea.
+These are diuretics that cause your body to pass more urine than normal.

 How It Is Done

 A health professional uses a needle to take a blood sample, usually from the arm.

 Timed urine test

 You collect your urine for a period of time, such as over 4 or 24 hours.
 Your doctor will give you a large container that holds about 1 gallon.
 You will use the container to collect your urine.

 - When you first get up, you empty your bladder.